 It’s not yet “America’s Most Wanted,” but “Dominick Dunne’s Power, Privilege and Justice,” Court TV’s new series that recently premiered to high ratings, can already notch its first captured fugitive.

 Just two weeks after James Sullivan was profiled on the show’s first episode as the Palm Beach society wannabe who 15 years ago allegedly hired a hit man to kill his wife, Lita, an African American woman who, according to “PP&J,” he claimed was “preventing him from reaching the highest echelons of local society,” the fugitive was nabbed by police at a beachfront hotel in Phetchaburi, Thailand.

 The arrest of Mr. Sullivan, who has been on the Federal Bureau of Investigation’s most-wanted list, was made at the FBI’s request, according to an account in the Bangkok Post.

-June 2002 will go into the record books as the first time ad-supported cable has surpassed the 50 prime-time share level on a full-month basis.
-Cable’s aggregate 54.0 prime-time average household share in June, up almost 6 points from the same month last year, beat the seven broadcast networks (the Big 4, The WB, UPN and Pax) by 15.6 share points, according to data from the Cabletelevision Advertising Bureau.
+Ad-supported cable reaches milestone: June 2002 will go into the record books as the first time ad-supported cable has surpassed the 50 prime-time share level on a full-month basis.
+Cable’s aggregate 54.0 prime-time average household share in June, up almost six points from the same month last year, beat the seven broadcast networks (the Big 4, The WB, UPN and Pax) by 15.6 share points, according to data from the Cabletelevision Advertising Bureau.

 For the repeat-laden month, the broadcast networks were down 2.1 million homes, 2.7 rating points and 5 share points from the same period last year, according to the CAB.